← Case studies

 It only took a few hours for me to create the new mockup and think through the logic, but it saved many hours of valuable developer time – and (importantly) it shouldn't have a negative impact on the user.

-It was then my job to create a design system, complete with documentation...
+It was then my job to complete a design system, complete with documentation...

 Next: Building the design system